darshi-90/autoeit-gsoc/README.md

 How to run:
 Install dependencies:
 pip install -r requirements.txt
 Run the notebook:
 notebooks/test1_transcription.ipynb
+Note: Audio files are not included in this repository.
+Please use the AutoEIT sample dataset and update the file path in the notebook accordingly.

 Notes / Observations:
 -Whisper sometimes produces repeated or noisy tokens in silent regions